Abedi Pele: Club career

 Abedi Pele was one of the first African players to make an impact on European club football.
 His nomadic career began with Real Tamale United in Ghana in 1978.
 He left Ghana after the 1982 African Cup of Nations to join Al Sadd in Qatar for a $1,000 transfer fee.
-After a short spell with FC Zürich, he returned to Ghana but, after both Kotoko and Hearts of Oak failed to sign him, joined AS Dragons FC de l'Ouémé in Benin.
+After a short spell with FC Zürich in which he did not play a single league match, he returned to Ghana but, after both Kotoko and Hearts of Oak failed to sign him, joined AS Dragons FC de l'Ouémé in Benin.
 He would later return to Ghana and play for Real Tamale United for one season.
 He began his career in Europe with French side Chamois Niort, subsequently joining Marseille before transferring to Lille on loan.

 At club level, he was a key figure in Marseille's dominance of the French league, resulting in four league championships and two European Cup finals appearances.
 At Marseille, he was a member of the team's "Magical Trio" along with Jean-Pierre Papin and Chris Waddle, spearheading perhaps Europe's strongest league side of the early 1990s, including a European Cup final defeat in 1991.
 Abedi Pele was the only remaining member of the trio still with the side when Marseille defeated Milan in the 1993 Champions League final in Munich.

 He later joined Lyon after his loan spell at Lille.
 He also played for Torino of Italy and rounded out his European career with 1860 Munich.

 Abedi Pele signed a two-year contract with Al Ain in the United Arab Emirates and was nominated one of the best foreign players to play in the UAE league.